Does Florida have State-Funded Health Insurance?

 - Mental health services

-- Lab tests and X-rays
+- Lab tests, X-rays, and preventive care

-- Dental and vision (for children)
+- Dental and vision care for children

 Also Read: Which Health Insurance Plan is best for Freelancers?